7 Ways to Build a Green Business

 1. Create a Sustainable Company Culture

 Anyone involved in the fight against climate change will emphasize that it’s a team effort requiring the collaboration of experts, advocates, businesses, and the community.
-When it comes to making your business green, it’s important to embark on your vision as a unified team, as well.
+When it comes to building a green business, it’s important to embark on your vision as a unified team, as well.

 As a leader in your firm, it’s up to you to create a sustainable company culture.
 Ways you can do this include: